NPDeehan/camunda-slack-agent-template/README.md

 ### Find and copy the webhook URL

 Once deployed, retrieve the webhook URL that Slack will use to send events to Camunda.

-Note that Camundi using the helper agent can just ask for the WebhookURL to be generated for them.
+🤖 Camunda employees: ask the Camunda Slack bot to get this webhook URL for you.

 1. Click the **"Info From Slack"** start event.
 2. In the properties panel, open the **Webhook** tab.